USAID: Working around the world and storing its data in the cloud | Federal News Network

 “When I say interconnect, they are direct connects to the major data centers for the cloud service providers,” Singh said.
 “We don’t go through the general internet, basically.
 So it is a back-end connection to the cloud providers.”

-“It depends on the mission, but many of our overseas users are routed to our west coast location, because we cut down latency anywhere from 60 milliseconds to a hundred milliseconds, in some cases,” Singh said.
-“The bulk of our missions, though, go through east coast.”
+“It depends on the mission, but many of our overseas users are routed to our West Coast location, because we cut down latency anywhere from 60 milliseconds to 100 milliseconds, in some cases,” Singh said.
+“The bulk of our missions, though, go through East Coast.”

 Although about 95% of the data storage is in the cloud, some applications do run at the centers.